 Za’atar-Crusted Grilling Cheese

-Did you ever think that you could grill cheese?
-We’re not talking about sandwiches, but about throwing a big hunk of cheese directly onto the heat so the outsides get beautifully charred while the insides get warm and melty.
+Did you ever think that you could actually grill cheese?
+(We’re not talking about sandwiches.)
+Just throw a big hunk of cheese directly into a hot pan and cook until the outsides get beautifully golden while the insides get warm and melty.
 It took us by surprise, but by golly, it’s tasty.
-To make it, you’ll dredge the cheese in za’atar, a Middle Eastern herb and spice blend, then serve it on top of bubbly couscous and tender zucchini and onion dusted in tangy sumac.
+To make it, you’ll dredge the cheese in za’atar, a Middle Eastern herb and spice blend, then serve it on top of couscous with tender zucchini and onion dusted in tangy sumac.
 Being cheesy never tasted so good.

 Produced in a facility that processes eggs, milk, fish, peanuts, sesame, shellfish, soy, tree nuts, and wheat.